sadimanna/algo_and_data_structure/README.md

 # Design and Analysis of Algorithms

-All the codes work in both Linux and Windows.
+All the codes in the folder ***Algorithms***.

 All the codes are part of assignment of my coursework.

 I hope the problem statements are clear from the filenames.